beji/jQuery.autoValidate/README.md

 * radio: Only makes sense on radio buttons, checkes if any radio button with that name is checked
 * string: Checks if the input is not empty.
 * email:
-  * Checks if the input is not empty
+  * Checks if the input is not empty.
+Errorcode: "empty"
-  * Checks if the input contains a valid e-mail address
+  * Checks if the input contains a valid e-mail address.
+Errorcode: "invalid"
-* epost: The same as email, but also throws an error if the email is a epost.de address (you will propably not need this but it is there just in case)
+* epost: The same as email, but also throws an error if the email is a epost.de address (you will propably not need this but it is there just in case).
+Errorcode: "epost"
 * checkbox: Only makes sense on checkboxes, checks if that checkbox is checked (e.g. for a "i have totally read the TERMS AND CONDITIONS"-checkbox)
 * number:
-  * Checks if the input is not empty
+  * Checks if the input is not empty.
+Errorcode: "empty"
-  * Checks if the input contains a number
+  * Checks if the input contains a number.
+Errorcode: "not a number"

 All of the empty-checks can be disabled by adding the class "optional" to the input element